shipujin/liveslak/README.txt

 toram=all => Prevent writes to disk since we are supposed to run from RAM;
   equivalent to parameter "toram".

+toram=core => Load Console OS modules into RAM.
+Console-only Slackware loads fast, contains 'setup2hd' and frees up your USB drive so you can overwrite it with a Persistent Live OS.

 toram=os => Load OS modules into RAM, but write persistent data to USB.

 === Troubleshooting ===